-The Board has accepted NC's recommendation to seek shareholders' approval to re-elect Dr. Shao Yongxin, Dr. Ong Siew Hwa and Dr. Ng Chin Siau at the forthcoming AGM.
+The Board has accepted NC's recommendation to seek shareholders' approval to re-elect Mr. Chua Ser Miang and Professor Chew Chong Yin at the forthcoming AGM.

-The NC has recommended that Dr. Shao Yongxin, Dr. Ong Siew Hwa and Dr. Ng Chin Siau be nominated for re-election pursuant to Regulations 117 and 122 of the Company's Constitution, respectively at the forthcoming AGM of the Company.
+The NC has recommended that Mr. Chua Ser Miang and Professor Chew Chong Yin be nominated for re-election pursuant to Regulations 117 of the Company's Constitution at the forthcoming AGM of the Company.
 In making the above recommendation, the NC has considered the Director's overall contributions and performance, and the Board has accepted the NC's recommendation.
-Dr. Shao Yongxin, Dr. Ong Siew Hwa and Dr. Ng Chin Siau had abstained from the Board's deliberation in respect of the acceptance of the NC's recommendation of his/her re-election as a Director of the Company.
+Mr. Chua Ser Miang and Professor Chew Chong Yin had abstained from the Board's deliberation in respect of the acceptance of the NC's recommendation of his/her re-election as a Director of the Company.